DavidC2987/Shiroyuki/README.md

 ```
 var bot = new Eris(""); //This is your discord bot token
 ```
-with your own token which can be gotten from https://discordapp.com/developers/applications/me
+with your own token which can be gotten from [Discord Developers](https://discordapp.com/developers/applications/me)

 Replace: